MARTIMM/HikingCompanion/README.md

   * [ ] Image must be made complete with some text

 ####  The pages to select from the menu
-All pages are be made singleton pages to always have one copy and to keep changes made on that page.

 <progress value="3" max="8" />